Blog

 Despite the promising combination of legal, medical and social advancements, gay dads and their families continue to experience stigma.
 A study published in the February 2019 issue of Pediatrics, the Official Journal of the American Society of Pediatrics, found that more than 60% of gay fathers experienced stigma in at least one context within the past year.
 According to the study, “the reported stigma occurred most often in the context of religious institutions, but some fathers also reported experiencing exclusion and discrimination at the hands of their families, neighbors and friends.”

-Natalia, who delivered twins as a gestational surrogate for a same-sex couple, saw this firsthand and and it opened her eyes to the stigma gay dads face.
+Natalia, who was a gestational surrogate for a same-sex couple, saw this firsthand and and it opened her eyes to the stigma gay dads face.
 “I have more knowledge about the discrimination they suffer, about how they need to fight for all their rights,” she explained.
 “It is sad how everything is more complicated for them and it is not fair.”

 Fortunately, modern laws protecting the LGBTQ community are slowly but surely having an impact.
 According to the research, the legal protections “have a meaningful link to the experience of gay fathers and their children.”
 In states with fewer legal protections, “both active and avoidant stigma were reported more frequently by fathers.”